 If you're looking for high-skilled labor, you'll need to find prospects where they are.
 Job posting opportunities can be found in local or regional trade publications, through national sites like LinkedIn or Monster can work, too.
 Not all qualified candidates are actively searching for jobs, but they may be interested in pursuing a promising opportunity if you can present them with one.

 Knowing what qualifications you desire, develop a screening method to sort through responses.
 If you require a certain degree or certification, for example, filter out all other applicants.
 If you value certain technical skills, like working knowledge of specific software, exclude resumes that don't list those skills.

 Interviewing can also be difficult.
-Human resources professional Paul Falcone warns that "more new hires fail due to personality-culture mismatch than technical skills mismatch."
+Human resources professional Paul Falcone warns in a Monster article that "more new hires fail due to personality-culture mismatch than technical skills mismatch."
 So pay attention in conversation with applicants to their styles of communication, the attitudes they express and their interest in your business's mission.